evoluzin342/KT/README.md

 # Architecture patterns around angular

+## Keyword

+- [Stores]- manage business data and state
+- [Reducer]- Reducers are the functions that know what to do with a given action and the previous state of your app.
+- [View] - a hierarchical composition of React components
+- [Actions] -events created from user events that triggered on the View
+- [Dispatcher] - an event bus for all actions

 ###### Every Application contains two layers.

 - [View layer]- render the view based on the data we have in controller.